College Programs of Study

 - Associate in Business (transfer): intended for students who plan to transfer to a four-year university and pursue a program in a business-related field, such as finance, accounting, marketing or management.

 These programs prepare students for direct entrance into business or industry without having to continue on to other institutions of higher education.
-The sequence of classes listed under each program is a suggestion only and is subject to change without prior written notice.
+The sequence of classes listed under each program is a suggested sequence only and is subject to change without prior written notice.

 They are designed to prepare students for entry into a specific job-related field, for advancement in a current job, or for making a career change.
 Many career courses and programs will transfer to other colleges and universities.
 See an SC4 advisor for additional information on articulation and transfer agreements.